 Health Care System Fails Many Transgender Americans

-On a recent weekday afternoon, Ruby Corado let herself into the drop-in center at the homeless shelter she founded for LGBT youth to make the rounds with new clients.
+On a recent weekday afternoon, Ruby Corado let herself into the drop-in center at the homeless shelter she founded for LGBTQ youth to make the rounds with new clients.

-In the basement of Casa Ruby in Washington, D.C., transgender men and women in their late teens and twenties, mostly brown or black, shared snacks, watched TV, chatted or played games on their phones.
+In the basement of Casa Ruby in Washington, D.C., transgender men and women in their late teens and 20s, mostly brown or black, shared snacks, watched TV, chatted or played games on their phones.
 Many of them, said Corado, are part of the 31 percent.

 That's 31 percent of transgender Americans who lack regular access to health care.
 The finding comes from a new poll by NPR, the Robert Wood Johnson Foundation and the Harvard T.H.
 Chan School of public health.